ciscoheat/superforms-web/src/routes/faq/+page.md

 };
 ```

-If you still want errors for the file field, you can add an optional field to the schema with the same name, and use [setError](/concepts/error-handling#seterror) to set and display an error message.
+If you want errors for the file field, you can add an optional field to the schema with the same name, and use [setError](/concepts/error-handling#seterror) to set and display an error message.

 ---